 The rosy purple Hellebores are all Royal Heritage strain as well.

 The buds in the photo above are on a plant just across the path from the plant below — which must get just enough extra sunshine to cause these buds to have fully opened.

-To see what's blooming today in gardens around the world, visit Carol at May Dreams Gardens who monthly hosts GBBD.
+To see what's blooming elsewhere, visit Carol at May Dreams Gardens who hosts the monthly Garden Bloggers Bloom Day.